Additional Guidelines During COVID-19 Pandemic 21-22 School Year

 - Our class sizes will maintain a maximum of 10 children for our largest groups.
 (9 for our Toddlers and Three-Year-Olds)

-- We will utilize our outdoor spaces as much as possible throughout the day while still keeping distinct groups apart.
+- We will utilize our outdoor spaces as much as possible throughout the day while still keeping distinct cohorts apart.

 - We will minimize the sharing of any common play spaces to the extent possible.
 When spaces must be shared, we will utilize additional cleaning protocols between each group’s uses.

 - Children over 2 will wear masks as much as possible.
 When they need to remove their masks, such as for eating, they will be spaced further apart from each other.
 Bandanas or masks with filters are not allowed.

 - Teachers will wear masks as much as possible, and always when in close contact with a child.

 - We will design our classroom spaces to allow for children to spread out as they naturally play, but we will not forbid children to play together.